ancientlives/library/notes/cs/Readme.txt

-### Readme - Computer Science
+### Readme - Notes - CS

-A collection of notes on various aspects of computer science theory.
+A collection of notes on various aspects of computer science theory and, where applicable, practice.

 #### Contents
 * Data Science